tjercus/privateer-app/README.md

 ## TODO

+- rename planets actions to events, past tense
+- make the offline an online feature/slice
+- where to assemble the domain, on the app or the server?
+- make a less deep (more flat) directory structure?
+- put route strings in constants?
+- replace lastUrlSegment with router hook
 - flesh out rest of the Spaceshipform
 - implement dynamic planets select instead of hardcoded (iaw: create a SelectView component)
 - tweak mock-routes to remove from server collection on delete etc.